 Do you own or operate a business?
 If so you’ve probably felt the negative effects of the COVID-19 pandemic on your business operations.
 Social distancing regulations have been put in place by health authorities in many countries.
-To abide by these many employers around the world have been forced to slim down your operations and allow employees to work from home
+To abide by these many employers around the world have been forced to slim down their operations and allow employees to work from home

 Many employers are experiencing a mix of results when having their employees work remotely.
 The timeline for when operations can return back to normal is uncertain.
-You might be asking yourself “should all of my employees work from home on a permanent basis?”
+You might be asking yourself “Should all of my employees work from home on a permanent basis?”

 To help you decide the best course of action, we interviewed one of our business coaching experts about how they’ve been working with employers to set businesses up for success while adapting to a remote workforce.

 In this blog, we’ll look at some habits that you can encourage in your employees.
 We’ll discuss some things to avoid and we’ll consider an amazing method to create a work-from-home strategy for your business.

 Our business coach, Greg Dalton, has over 25 years experience in the corporate world.
 He has worked with both corporate and private clients at national and international levels.
 Greg has qualifications in Human Resource Management, Psychology, Education Psychology and Career & Business Coaching.

 He works with businesses to create remote working strategies.
 He also created the Career Screening Programme™ to help employers discover and retain top talent.

 Without further ado, let’s take a look at some of the best work-from-home tips that Greg shared with us.

 1. What is most important when enabling employees to work well from home?

 Greg provided six tips to enable your employees to maximize productivity.
 Try encouraging these behaviors in your employees to help them get the most from the experience: